Loading...

 Appendix A — Quick Architecture Checklist

-• Voice pipeline p95 ≤ 200 ms; TTS cached.
+• Voice pipeline p95 ≤200 ms; TTS cached.

-Wake/VAD/NLU/TTS tuned for sub-second round-trip; cache hot prompts and synthesis.
+Wake / VAD / NLU / TTS tuned for sub-second round-trip; cache hot prompts and synthesis.

 • On-device redaction; zero-retention pathways.

-• Local proof store (encrypted); immutable hashes.
+• Local proof store, encrypted; immutable hashes.

-Photo/video/readings written to an encrypted store; generate content hashes for audit trails.
+Photo, video, and readings written to an encrypted store; generate content hashes for audit trails.

 • RAG gateway with device hot-doc cache.